Georgia News

 We will ask for a donation of $20 per set of two seedlings (two are necessary for cross-pollination and nut production) and $75 for a set of 10 seedlings.
 Information on how to grow and maintain chestnuts will be provided along with the seedlings.
 GA-TACF board members will be on hand to help explain our breeding program, to accept new membership applications ($40 per year), and to sell other chestnutty merchandise.

-If we run out of seedlings, attendees will be given an opportunity to receive packs of pure American chestnut seeds by mail (shipped in early spring).
+If we run out of seedlings, attendees will be given an opportunity to receive packs of pure American chestnut seeds by mail (shipped later in February).
+More details on this program will be added later, and folks not able to attend the seedling distribution event will have opportunities to obtain these seeds as well.
+We can mail seeds but not seedlings.

 River Remedy Brewing is a community-supportive and family-friendly venue with both indoor and outdoor spaces near the Oostanaula River.
-We plan to hand out fire-roasted chestnuts at the event for those who haven’t had the chance to try them; a food truck will be on site as well.
-Then, of course, are those tasty brews…
+A food truck will be on site along with those tasty brews…

-Even if you don’t want to plant chestnuts, please come out to what should be a fun event and a follow-up to our recent Chestnutoberfest!
+Even if you don’t want to plant chestnuts, please come out to what should be a fun event!

 Georgia News Chapter Menu